Software Asset Management Best Practices

 • Production Management

-Each of these departments has a vested interest in managing the corporation's software assets and will have invaluable contributions to the creation of the SAM program and the eventual selection of the SAM tool.
+Each of these departments has a vested interest in managing the corporation's software assets.
+They can also contribute significantly to creating the SAM program and the eventual selection of the SAM tool.

 • Defining key requirements for, and functionality of, the SAM solution